Reverse Prevention Sampling for Misinformation Mitigation in Social Networks: Abstract

 \section{Abstract}

 In this work, we consider misinformation propagating through a social network and study the problem of its prevention.
 In this problem, a ``bad'' campaign starts propagating from a set of seed nodes in the network and we use the notion of a limiting (or ``good'') campaign to counteract the effect of misinformation.
-The goal is then to identify a subset of $k$ users that need to be convinced to adopt the limiting campaign so as to minimize the number of people that adopt the ``bad'' campaign at the end of both propagation processes.
+The goal is to identify a set of $k$ users that need to be convinced to adopt the limiting campaign so as to minimize the number of people that adopt the ``bad'' campaign at the end of both propagation processes.

-This work presents \emph{RPS} (Reverse Prevention Sampling), an algorithm that provides a scalable solution to the misinformation prevention problem.
-Our theoretical analysis shows that \emph{RPS} runs in $O((k + l)(n + m)(\frac{1}{1 - \gamma}) \log n / \epsilon^2 )$ expected time and returns a $(1 - 1/e - \epsilon)$-approximate solution with at least $1 - n^{-l}$ probability (where $\gamma$ is a typically small network parameter).
+This work presents \emph{RPS} (Reverse Prevention Sampling), an algorithm that provides a scalable solution to the misinformation mitigation problem.
+Our theoretical analysis shows that \emph{RPS} runs in $O((k + l)(n + m)(\frac{1}{1 - \gamma}) \log n / \epsilon^2 )$ expected time and returns a $(1 - 1/e - \epsilon)$-approximate solution with at least $1 - n^{-l}$ probability (where $\gamma$ is a typically small network parameter and $l$ is a confidence parameter).
 The time complexity of \emph{RPS} substantially improves upon the previously best-known algorithms that run in time $\Omega(m n k \cdot POLY(\epsilon^{-1}))$.
 We experimentally evaluate \emph{RPS} on large datasets and show that it outperforms the state-of-the-art solution by several orders of magnitude in terms of running time.
-This demonstrates that misinformation prevention can be made practical while still offering strong theoretical guarantees.
+This demonstrates that misinformation mitigation can be made practical while still offering strong theoretical guarantees.